slavistan/dotfiles/README.md

 # Usage

-Run `./install.zsh --help` for a basic overview.
+Run `./install.zsh --help` for a basic overview or `./install.zsh --list-modules` to list available modules and their usages.
+Modules can be executed via `./install.zsh -m <module> <arg0> <arg1> ...`.

 ### Adding Custom Modules

+Modules are added by implementing a specifically named shell function `install_mymodule` in a specifically named file `install-mymodule.zsh`.
+The master script parses all

 To make a custom module `funkymodule` available create the file `./funkymodule/install-funkymodule.zsh` and put the implementation in a shell